Dookie campus is an agricultural facility set on the tranquil rolling hills between Shepparton and Benalla in Victoria, Australia.

 Researchers found that automation technology has great potential to optimise horticulture and viticulture irrigation, using water measurement techniques such as crop evapotranspiration, crop water stress index, and soil moisture depletion.

-The Dookie farm is a living laboratory for studies delivered at Dookie including, the Diploma in General Studies, undergraduate breadth studies, the Bachelor of Agriculture, research degrees, and single subject studies through the University of Melbourne’s Community Access Program (CAP).
+The Dookie farm is a living laboratory for studies delivered at Dookie including the Diploma in General Studies and Diploma in General Studies (Extended), undergraduate breadth studies, the Bachelor of Agriculture, research degrees, and single subject studies through the University of Melbourne’s Community Access Program (CAP).

 Dookie's history of teaching winemaking and viticulture dates back to the end of the 19th century when the winery was built in 1896.